phpbb/documentation/development/extensions/tutorial_basics.rst

 .. important::

-    Both the vendor and extension names must be lowercase and must start with a letter.
-Names can contain numbers and letters only. **Uppercase letters, underscores, dashes and other characters are not permitted.** The following is an example of an allowed vendor and extension name: ``iamuser1/iamanextension``.
+    Both the vendor and extension names must start with a lowercase letter, followed by lowercase letters and numbers only. **Uppercase letters, underscores, dashes and other characters are not permitted.** The following is an example of an allowed vendor and extension name: ``iamuser1/iamanextension``.